Top 14 Ice Cream Brands

 Glacio Logo

-Belgian ice cream maker Glacio was previously associated with Mövenpick and Nestle, but in 2003, its story began anew.
-The company was bought out by the managers and, a year later, given its current name.
-It now produces ice cream with traditional European flavors – chocolate, for example.
+Belgian ice cream maker Glacio was previously associated with Mövenpick and Nestle, but 2003 its story began anew.
+The managers bought out the company and, a year later, gave it its current name.
+It now produces ice cream with traditional European flavors—chocolate, for example.
 But these are not ordinary desserts but culinary masterpieces, as Glacio positions itself as a super-premium brand.

 Häagen-Dazs